jppelteret/2016-ICTP-SISSA-deal.II/lab04/README.md

     mesh by 45 degrees (only in 2d!).
 Note that the function doesn't exist in 3d (hint: function specialization).

-6. Change the mesh to an L-shape, only apply boundary values to the faces adjacent to the center (see `set_boundary_indicator()` in the step-3 description), change the boundary values to be $1+\|x\|_2$ and the right-hand side to be 1.
+6. Change the mesh to an L-shape, only apply boundary values to the faces adjacent to the re-entrant corner (see `set_boundary_indicator()` in the step-3 description), change the boundary values to be $1+\|x\|_2$ and the right-hand side to be 1.
 Finally, visualize your solutions in ParaView in 2d and 3d.